 - × I know how you feel.

 - × It's God's will.

 - × Tell me what I can do.

-- ✗ It was a blessing that....
+- × It was a blessing that....

-- You'll get over this.
+- × You'll get over this.

 - × Just be thankful that....

-- × You are so strong.
+- \ You are so strong.
 I know you can handle this.

-RECOGNIZE the Crisis

-The first step in crisis response is to recognize the crisis.
-Crises individuals and families may experience include:

-- Intimate partner maltreatment.

-- Child abuse.

-- Sexual assault.

-- Suicide.

-- Death of a loved one.

-Recognizing Intimate Partner Maltreatment

-Intimate partner maltreatment is an offense under the United States Code and the Uniform Code of Military Justice (UCMJ) that involves the use, attempted use or threatened use of force or violence against someone who is a:

-- Current or former spouse. - Person with whom the abuser shares a child. - Current or former intimate partner with whom the abuser shares or has shared a residence.

-Intimate partner maltreatment is characterized by physical, emotional, or psychological abuse, economic control, and/or interference with personal liberty.
-Actions indicative of:

-- Physical abuse include hitting, kicking, slapping, biting, burning, throwing objects, and sexual assault. - Emotional or psychological abuse include yelling, name-calling, threats, isolation, blaming, shaming, intimidation, or obsessive behavior such as extreme jealousy, dominance, and rage. - Economic control and/or interference with personal liberty include stealing, withholding basic needs (i.e., food, clothes, medication, and shelter), withholding money, and sabotaging someone's job).
+I know how

+you feel.

+RECOGNIZE the Crisis The first step in crisis response is to recognize the crisis.
+Crises individuals and families may experience include: • Intimate partner maltreatment. • Child abuse. • Sexual assault. • Suicide. • Death of a loved one.
+Recognizing Intimate Partner Maltreatment Intimate partner maltreatment is an offense under the United States Code and the Uniform Code of Military Justice (UCMJ) that involves the use, attempted use or threatened use of force or violence against someone who is a: • Current or former spouse. • Person with whom the abuser shares a child. • Current or former intimate partner with whom the abuser shares or has shared a residence.
+Intimate partner maltreatment is characterized by physical, sexual or emotional abuse, or neglect.
+Actions indicative of: • Physical abuse include hitting, kicking, slapping, biting, burning, and throwing objects. • Sexual abuse include a sexual act with an intimate partner, without consent of the intimate partner, or physical contact of a sexual nature against the expressed wishes of the intimate partner. • Emotional abuse include yelling, name-calling, threats, isolation, blaming, shaming, intimidation, restricting access to economic resources, or obsessive behavior such as stalking, extreme jealousy, dominance, and rage, which adversely affect the psychological well-being of the partner. • Neglect include withholding access to food, clothes, medication, medical care, and shelter.
 Often, but not in all cases, intimate partner maltreatment becomes a pattern.
-The cycle of violence explains the dynamics of how intimate partner maltreatment may become a pattern and encompasses the following three stages:

-Stage 1 - Tension Building
+The cycle of violence explains the dynamics of how intimate partner maltreatment may become a pattern and encompasses the following three stages: Stage 1 - Tension Building • Stress builds.
+Victim senses danger. • Minor conflict may occur.

-- Stress builds.

-- Victim senses danger.

-- Minor conflict may occur.

-- Victim hopes things will get better.
+- Minor conflict may occur. - Victim hopes things will get better.